Read how to move joomla site to new server:

 Keep this window open – You will now be on a page that shows the database dump.
 Leave this window open, we will need it in Step 4.

-Step 4: Import the old database to the new database (another preparation step to How to install joomla)
+Step 4: Import the old database to the new database (another preparation step to move joomla site to new server)

 Access phpMyAdmin for your new site – Similar to Step 1.